kmaaallen/unicorn-attractor-milestone/README.md

 - The page shows a 'Subscribe' button on the right if the user is not subscribed, this will direct to the subscription form
 - If the user is subscribed already, this button will say '+ Request a feature' and direct the user to the request a feature form
 - Within swimlanes features are sorted by which has the highest number of votes.
+- A user can tab between 'My Features' and 'All Features' that are displayed in the swimlanes.
+- These tabs are only visible if the user is subscribed to the features module.

 - Mobile view
     - On small and extra small screens this kanban-style board changes into three toggle buttons, which allow the user to